marijnh/Eloquent-JavaScript/00_intro.md

 ways in which these parts interconnect and contribute to the operation of the whole.

-A ((computer)) is a machine built to act as a host for these immaterial machines.
+A ((computer)) is a machine that acts as a host for these immaterial machines.
 Computers themselves can do only stupidly straightforward things.
 The reason they are so useful is that they do these things at an incredibly high ((speed)).
 A program can ingeniously combine an enormous number of these simple actions in order to do very complicated things.

 {{index [programming, "joy of"]}}